India court ends hearings on disputed religious site, decision in weeks

 Lawyers, journalists and a couple of saffron-robed Hindu monks jostled for space in the courtroom as both sides made their case over who the land should be given to, quoting historical information.

-"The mosque was a symbol of slavery as it was built by a Mughal invader Babar by demolishing a holy temple," said Sharad Sharma, spokesman of the Vishva Hindu Parishad, a Hindu nationalist organisation.
-He said he was confident of a verdict in favour of the Hindus.
+"The mosque was a symbol of slavery as it was built by a Mughal invader Babar by demolishing a holy temple," said Sharad Sharma, spokesman of the Vishva Hindu Parishad, a Hindu nationalist organization.
+He said he was confident of a verdict in favor of the Hindus.

 Gogoi is expected to announce a verdict next month.